NoppesTheFolf/E621Client/README.md

 ## Contributing

 Contributions to this project are very welcome!
-Just make sure to contact me on [Telegram](https://t.me/NoppesTheFolf) or on [Twitter](https://twitter.com/NoppesTheFolf) before doing anything.
+Just make sure to contact me before doing anything.
+You can find places to contact me at on [my website](https://noppes.dev).
 I might very well already be working on the feature you need or a bug that has to be fixed.
 It would be a shame if our hard work would be for nothing.